INNFINITEMINDS/mu-diy-ecg/trace_ecg/README.md

 This code is meant to be run using the processing IDE.
 It is free, open source, and available at [https://processing.org/](https://processing.org/)

-It is compatible with Processing version 3+
+It is only compatible with Processing Version 2.

 ## Note
 On linux systems, you may need to change owner of the serial port to gain access